abishekatp/notes/QC/105_SS_Quantum_Information.md

 $$

-* In the above equations we writing a quantum state as a linear combination of basis vectors. (note: In quantum systems linear combination and superpositon are synonymous to each other).
+* In the above equations we writing a quantum state as a linear combination of basis vectors. (note: As we discussed in quantum systems linear combination and superpositon are synonymous to each other).
 Also if you notice both these states only differ by a sign of a imaginary part.
 To differentiate then we will use some speacial operations on them.
 We will see more about operation on quantum system in coming sections.

-> Notice that for all the five of these quantum states have a Eucliean norm of 1(then only it will be a valid quantum state).
+> Notice that for all the five of these quantum states have a Eucliean norm of 1(then only we can say that it is a valid quantum state).
 > $$|| |0\rangle || = || |1\rangle || = || |+\rangle || = || |-\rangle || = || |\psi\rangle || = 1$$
 >I will just show for one quantum state how we can compute the Euclidean norm.
 >$$ || |\psi\rangle || =